Reasons for a Missing Period

 Post-Pill Amenorrhea

 After discontinuing birth control, you may find your period comes back right away, or it is delayed in returning.
 With the pill, we can see a loss of menstruation for four to six months after discontinuing.
-This is called post-pill amenorrhea and affects an estimated 3 to 6% of women.
+This is called post-pill amenorrhea9 and affects an estimated 3 to 6% of women10.

-With the Depo-Provera injection, a return to a normal cycle may be delayed by a year or more.
+With the Depo-Provera injection11, a return to a normal cycle may be delayed by a year or more.

 It’s essential to recognize that many doctors prescribe the pill for irregular or missing periods, and while it can cause your endometrial lining to shed, it does nothing to address the underlying issue.
 If you stop the pill, then we’d expect your regularly scheduled medication-induced bleeds to stop too.
 This may be the reason for higher post-pill amenorrhea statistics.
 This is also why we should know why your period is missing before prescribing the pill.